Squirkey89/Rock-Paper-Scissor-portfolio-project/README.md

 **Media**
   * All the images used in the website were taken from [shutterstock](.https://www.shutterstock.com/).
   * The icon used for the websites favicon was created and downloaded from [Favicon Generator](https://favicon.io/).

+# Acknowledgments<div id='id-acknowledgements'>
+   * My mentor for the useful feedback direction and guidance.
+   * The online tutors and the slack community for help and and advice.
+   * Code Institite course material.